nsfm/wit-rov/README.md

 YYY = value, 000-800
 return: nothing useful
 Note: a speed of 000 is full reverse; 800 is full forward.
 400 is stop.

+Read Pressure
+u\n
+No additional parameters
+return: some kind of depth in pascals or millibar or something

+Read External Temperature
+i\n
+No additional parameters
+return: external temperature in Celsius
 ```

 ###UI\Laptop Setup